Lost (TV series): Season 1

 The first season received critical acclaim.
-USA Today said a "totally original, fabulously enjoyable lost-at-sea series, Lost had taken "an outlandish Saturday-serial setup and imbued it with real characters and honest emotions, without sacrificing any of the old-fashioned fun."
+USA Today said a "totally original, fabulously enjoyable lost-at-sea series", Lost had taken "an outlandish Saturday-serial setup and imbued it with real characters and honest emotions, without sacrificing any of the old-fashioned fun."
 The Los Angeles Times praised the production values and said "it knows the buttons it wants to push (fear of flying, fear of abandonment, fear of the unknown) and pushes them, repeatedly, like a kid playing a video game."
 IGN noted that the first season "succeeded first and foremost in character development."
 Lost season one was ranked number one in the "Best of 2005 TV Coverage: Critic Top Ten Lists" by Matthew Gilbert of The Boston Globe, Tom Gliatto of People Weekly, Charlie McCollum of the San Jose Mercury News, and Robert Bianco of USA Today.

 Season 2

 The second season received favorable reviews, but it was noted that the season "stumbled with some storylines going nowhere and some characters underutilized."
 IGN also noted the addition of Desmond Hume as a standout new character.
 The San Francisco Chronicle called Season 2 an "extended, mostly unsatisfying foray into deeper mythology with very little payoff."
 After winning "Best Drama Series" for season one, Lost was snubbed by the Emmy Awards in Season 2.
-Nearing the end of the second season, USA Today listed the most popular fan theories during Season 2—the island as a psychological experiment, that the hatch had electromagnetic properties, string theory of time, and that everyone on the island had developed a "collective consciousness" that allowed them to appear in each other's past.
+Near the end of Lost's second season, USA Today listed the most popular fan theories during Season 2—the island as a psychological experiment, that the hatch had electromagnetic properties, string theory of time, and that everyone on the island had developed a "collective consciousness" that allowed them to appear in each other's past.
 One fan interview by USA Today said that "Real suspense comes from answers, not questions.
 Suspense comes not from wondering what's going on but from wondering what happens next.
 If you withhold answers, it becomes impossible to satisfy."